-And this starts from the moment that you Identify prospects, continues when you Connect with prospects, and gets fleshed out really thorough thoroughly during the Exploratory process before you ever think about putting any recommendations on the table about what to do next.
+And this starts from the moment you Identify prospects, continues when you Connect with prospects and gets fleshed out thoroughly during the Exploratory process before you think about putting any recommendations on the table about what to do next.

 Remember there are three possible outcomes at the conclusion of, or sometimes even during, that exploratory meeting:

-- No -- This is the second best outcome based on something that you've uncovered during the Exploratory process.
+- No -- This is the second-best outcome based on something you've uncovered during the Exploratory process.